Repairing Burnt Summer Lawns

 - If in doubt about moisture levels try the moisture test below

 Finally make sure you feed the new seedlings.
 Use the Starter fertiliser if you're sowing a new lawn or the Autumn fertiliser if over seeding.
-It's usual to apply them at the time of seeding.
+It's convenient to apply them at the time of seeding but with the changing climate we now suggest feeding within 4 weeks of germination.

 Should the worst happen with rains and recovery coming very late in the autumn you may not be able to rake or scarify and over seed before it gets too cold.
 In this case ensure a generous feed with our Autumn fertiliser followed by a feed of our Winter Green fertiliser early in the new year plus as much spiking as you can manage.
 This will give the lawn the best chance of surviving the winter, keep it looking as good as possible thus allowing you to postpone raking or scarifying until spring.